fcaponetto/robotics_columbia/Proj5_Motion_Planning/README.md

 ## The motion_plan(...) function

-You are given starter code including the motion_planning package, which in turn contains the **motion_planning.py** file you must edit.
+You are given starter code including the `motion_planning package`, which in turn contains the `motion_planning.py` file you must edit.

 Specifically, you must complete the motion_plan function.
 The arguments to this function and the methods provided by the MoveArm class are all you need to implement an RRT motion planning algorithm.